 If the only garden you have is a small front garden, then you may need to think a bit differently about your garden shed.
 Avoid tall sentry designs, opting for a sloping, lower design instead.
 The Rowlinson Mini Garden Storage is only 150cm tall and 93.5cm wide, so it can easily sit by your front porch.

 If you want your shed to be as inconspicuous as possible (important if your outdoor space is really tiny), consider getting a rustic, untreated light wood number.
-The Aldsworth Shed from Garden Trading is just the thing – crafted from FSC-certified spruce, it will blend in with the neutral colours of garden walls and paths, so you will forget it's even there at all.
+The Aldsworth Outdoor Storage Box from Garden Trading is just the thing – crafted from FSC-certified spruce, it will blend in with the neutral colours of garden walls and paths, so you will forget it's even there at all.
 It doesn't have additional compartments, but it's so good-looking that we forgive it.

-No space for a tall shed?
-Not to worry – go for a garden storage box instead.
 The Arc Plastic Garden Storage Box from B&Q is sturdy and secure, with a locking mechanism.
 You can store your wheelie bins in it (the doors cater to that), but it's also great for tools and plant pots.

 6. Only need storage for wellies?
 There's a shed for that